-This post may include affiliate link(s), meaning, at no cost to you, I will earn commission if you click through and make a purchase.
-For the link to my replicated Arbonne site, you can visit my affiliations + discounts tab.
+This post may include affiliate links, meaning, at no cost to you, I will earn commission if you click through and make a purchase.
+You can visit my replicated Arbonne site at samanthamilburn.arbonne.com

 THIS POST IS NOT A PROMOTION FOR ACCUTANE.
 ACCUTANE IS A SERIOUS DRUG WITH SERIOUS SIDE EFFECTS AND IS NOT FOR EVERYONE.
 I AM ONLY LOGGING MY EXPERIENCE (AFTER YEARS OF OTHER, SAFER TREATMENTS) FOR THOSE THAT ARE TRYING TO DO RESEARCH TO MAKE THEIR OWN PERSONAL DECISIONS REGARDING ACCUTANE.
 TALK TO YOUR DERMATOLOGIST.

 While I feel like there might not have been a drastic improvement between month 1 and month 2, it was during this second month that I received some of my first compliments on my skin – and not from people who know my acne history or the fact that I’m on the medication.
 To some people it might not seem like that big of a deal to receive those types of comments, but words like “you have beautiful skin” are something I never expected to hear people say… to me.